 Exiting the Chinese market is nothing new for international companies.
 China is a tough market to penetrate.
 Vast cultural differences is a winning Western formula but doesn’t translate effectively here in China.
 Tough competition more in line with Chinese tastes also make the business environment difficult.
 Negative press attention on obesity in China is also seeing consumers turn their backs on fast food chains such as Mcdonald’s.

 Fast food chains aren’t the only Western industry leaving China.
-Manufacturers, automobiles and energy plants are also slowly withdrawing from the country.
+Electronics manufacturers, clothing lines, plastic manufacturers, automobiles and energy plants are also slowly withdrawing from the country.
 Despite China being home to over 1 billion consumers, the market is not necessarily the most profitable.
 Western firms in particular initially had a technological advantage over their Chinese rivals.
 However, the Chinese government ruthlessly protected the domestic industries, helping create a level playing field.
 Trade barriers, regulations and restrictions have all stopped multinational corporations from making China a success.

 Another famous brand is Uber, the smartphone taxi service.
 Acquired by their Chinese rival Chuxing in 2016.
 As a result, the company’s app was severely changed to suit local market tastes.
 Multinational corporation struggles are highlighted in these high-profile cases, but the real change is happening away from headlines.